Multi-threshold Accelerate Failure Time Model: Introduction

-Very few authors considered the problem of estimating multiple thresholds for survival regression analysis.
+{ In life-testing research studies, single change point problem has been addressed by many authors.
+Specifically, Luo, Turnbull and Clark (1997) considered the Cox model with a change point at an unknown time and established asymptotic results for maximum partial likelihood estimates.
+Pons (2003) studied unknown threshold of a predictor variable under Cox model using counting processes theory while Kosorok and Song (2007) further examined the more sophisticated linear transformation models and provided necessary inference tools.} Very few authors considered the problem of estimating multiple thresholds for survival regression analysis.
 Censored lifetime data break down the usual estimation framework for completely observed data.
 We usually cannot attain a closed-form solution for regression estimates and therefore face an increased complexity of estimating thresholds accurately.
-To address this under-developed issue, we consider the accelerate failure time (AFT) model as a typical example of regression models in this paper and contribute a new methodology on change-point problem for survival data analysis.
+To address this under-developed issue, we consider the accelerated failure time (AFT) model as a typical example of regression models in this paper and contribute a new methodology on change-point problem for survival data analysis.

 The AFT model permits a direct assessment of the covariate effects on the survival time, facilitating the interpretation of regression coefficients for the mean response.
 There are many estimation methods available for AFT model in the literature, including Buckley and James (1979), Prentice (1978), Tsiatis (1990), Ying (1993), Lin, Wei and Ying (1998).
-Most of the estimation methods for right censored data are rank-based and in practice the estimating functions may be discontinuous, producing challenges to the computation.
-In particular, Stute (1993, 1996) proposed a weighted least squares estimator in AFT model, and established the consistency and asymptotic normality.
-Recently Huang, Ma and Xie (2006) carried out a variable selection procedure and estimation in AFT model with high-dimensional covariates based on Stute's estimator.
+Many estimation methods for right censored data are rank-based and in practice the estimating functions may be discontinuous, producing challenges to the computation.
+In contrast, Stute (1993, 1996) proposed a weighted least squares estimator for AFT model, and established the consistency and asymptotic normality under technical conditions.
+Huang, Ma and Xie (2006) carried out a variable selection procedure and estimation in AFT model with high-dimensional covariates based on Stute's estimator.
+Xia, Jiang, Li and Zhang (2016) also employed Stute's estimator for nonparametric variable screening and selection.
 In this paper, we formally adopt the Stute estimator to study the parameter estimation for the AFT model with $s$ thresholds, where $s\geq 0$ is unspecified.
 Using a two-stage procedure proposed in this paper we may estimate the thresholds and the regression coefficients simultaneously.
 Interestingly our procedure may be straight forwardly extended to incorporate variable selection for high-dimensional data analysis.

 The paper is arranged as follows.
 In Section 2, the multiple break-point problem for the AFT model is formulated.
 We then propose a two-stage procedure to detect the thresholds and estimate model parameters.
 In Section 3, we establish theoretical properties of our procedure.
 Next simulation studies are conducted in Section 4 to examine the performance of our methods.
 An empirical application to a follicular lymphomais data is presented in Section 5.